Here are 6 of our top reasons to love winter on the High Line. Anything you would add?

 1) Everything is Prettier with Snow

 As New Yorkers, we often dread snow and everything that comes along with it: questionable slush, forgotten trash pickup, the long frigid walk to the subway, and the impossible task of catching a cab.
-But snow on the High Line evokes the bucolic beauty of freshly fallen snow in the countryside.
+But snow on the High Line evokes the bucolic beauty of freshly fallen snow in the countryside, IMHO.
 The light flakes grasp to dried grasses, perch atop the branches, and transform the park into something magical.

 2) Bird's the Word